The Multiqubit Elegant Joint Measurement: Introduction

 The EJM has several appealing properties.
 It is iso-entangled, meaning that all basis states share the same degree of entanglement.
 It is only partially entangled, so it has both nonlocal and local structure.
-Remarkably, this local structure is, in a sense, maximal: the qubit marginals point to the vertices of a regular tetrahedron on the Bloch sphere, forming a symmetric informationally complete (SIC) set~\cite{Renes2004}.
-Furthermore, the EJM is one of the few two-qubit measurements that can be efficiently localized—i.e., implemented via local operations at low entanglement cost~\cite{Pauwels2025}.
+Remarkably, this local structure is, in a sense, maximal: the qubit marginals point to the vertices of a regular tetrahedron on the Bloch sphere, i.e., they form the four directions associated with a qubit SIC geometry~\cite{Renes2004}.
+Furthermore, the EJM is one of the few two-qubit measurements that can be efficiently localized, i.e., implemented via local operations at low entanglement cost~\cite{Pauwels2025}.

 This symmetry and geometric structure give rise to several notable applications.
 In particular, it generates the so-called Elegant Distribution in the triangle network~\cite{Gisin2019}, which exhibits genuine network nonlocality—a form of nonclassical correlations irreducible to Bell nonlocality~\cite{Pozas2022,Gitton2024,VictorPirsa,Tavakoli2022review}.
 The EJM has also been used in bilocality tests~\cite{Tavakoli2021,Baeumer2021,Huang2022}, quantum teleportation~\cite{Ding2024}, and the study of measurement incompatibility~\cite{Patra2025}.
-These properties have established the EJM as a benchmark example of an entangled measurement, especially in the context of quantum networks.
+These properties have established the EJM as a benchmark example of an entangled measurement.

 This motivates generalization—either to higher-dimensional systems or multipartite settings.
 Several attempts in this direction have been made and progress has been achieved in higher dimensions~\cite{Czartowski2021}.
 However, these efforts have faced persistent challenges: parametric extensions are very challenging, and some features do not generalize straightforwardly due to the complexity of multiparty entanglement~\cite{Ding2025}.
 Despite the interest it has attracted, a clean and operationally meaningful extension of the EJM to more than two subsystems has remained elusive.